Sara Bingham rsvped +1 for Lean In: Building Confidence - Body Language via Kirstie Smallman 2018-10-16 19:20:00 -0400

 Sharing Inspiring Stories

 You've got a story to tell!
-We love sharing the stories of inspiring Canadian women on our podcast.
+We love sharing the stories of inspiring Canadian women entrepreneurs on our podcast and blog.
 Please sign up here so we can share your story with the world: https://calendly.com/womensmarchcda/inspiringstories

 Events that Empower Women